usamakhan143/casaluce-events-web/SESSION_MEMORY.md

 4. **Image Column Styling**:
    - Problem: Image was circular and smaller than other columns
    - Solution: Made image column match other columns' size with proper square container styling

+### Latest Updates - Figma-Perfect Implementation:

+5. **"Getting to Your Personalized Quote:" Section Redesign**:
+   - **Problem**: Section layout didn't match Figma design pixel-perfectly
+   - **Solution**: Complete restructuring to match Figma exactly:
+     - **First Row**: 3 tall boxes (h-80) for "Initial Consultation", "Understanding Your Needs", "Customized Proposal"
+     - **Second Row**: 2 shorter boxes (h-72) with large image in center for "Flexible Adjustments", Premium Image, "Transparent Pricing Philosophy"
+     - **Typography**: Added proper line breaks in headings, adjusted font weights and spacing
+     - **Layout**: Used flexbox with `max-w-xs` containers for consistent sizing
+     - **Image**: Enlarged to `w-80 h-72` with proper rounded corners

+6. **Box Transparency Enhancement**:
+   - **Problem**: User requested transparent backgrounds for all quote boxes
+   - **Solution**: Changed all boxes from `bg-white` to `bg-transparent` while maintaining borders and content styling
+   - **Result**: All 5 boxes in the quote section now have transparent backgrounds with charcoal borders

 ## Color Scheme & Design System
 - **Primary Colors**: